joomengine/jcb-documentation/059-Adding-none-database-fields-to-an-admin-view.md

 * **Removes** any form-related save logic that writes to the database.
 * **Clears** incompatible configuration options (like filters, indexes, and DB default values).

-After saving, the field’s value **exists only in memory** (via form POST data or scripts) and disappears unless you explicitly handle it.
+After saving, the field's value **exists only in memory** (via form POST data or scripts) and disappears unless you explicitly handle it.

 ---